-Auditor Monitor, published quarterly by RACmonitor, is a complete guide to the latest news and information on activities being executed by an array of government and third-party healthcare auditors.
-Each issue reports not only on the audits and the auditors, but also on healthcare settings currently prone to auditing, including hospice and home health, as well as inpatient rehabilitation facilities (IRFs) and outpatient therapy providers.
-Each quarter, Auditor Monitor will profile a major healthcare auditing initiative, including prior authorizations, the Program for Evaluating Payment Patterns Electronic Report (PEPPER), telehealth, and the 340B Drug Program.
+Published quarterly by RACmonitor, the Auditor Monitor is your desktop reference to the activities being executed by an array of government and third-party healthcare auditors.
+Each issue reports not only on the audits and the auditors but also on healthcare settings currently prone to auditing, including hospice and home health, as well as inpatient rehabilitation facilities (IRFs) and outpatient therapy providers.
+Each quarter, Auditor Monitor profiles a major healthcare auditing initiative, including prior authorizations, the Program for Evaluating Payment Patterns Electronic Report (PEPPER), telehealth, and the 340B Drug Program.

 As a healthcare professional you know that your facility is a target of audits by an array of governmental and third-party auditors operating to protect the Medicare Trust Fund from improper payments by facilities and providers for services provided to Medicare beneficiaries.